 Buying and Cleaning Vintage Linens

 I am nuts for vintage linens, needlework, embroidery, fabric, and similar textile pieces, I think I’ve made that clear.
 One of my favorite things to do is shop for it, either online or at secondhand stores.
 For me, cleaning vintage linens goes hand in hand with buying them, and its what I’m thinking about when I’m deciding whether to buy it or not.
-I begin with the same basic process for any vintage fabrics and linens I buy, which I cover this in my “Sewing Clothes Into Quilts” class, but I wanted to talk a bit using an actual example.
+I begin with the same basic process for any vintage fabrics and linens I buy, and wanted to show using an actual example.
 (Note: Definitions can vary, so to be clear, I am defining vintage in this post as 20 years or older.)

 I have a huge appreciation for the amount of work that has gone into these vintage pieces (says the person who has yet to finish the piece I started several years ago).
 Any kind of embroidery or needlework done by hand takes time and care to create.
 Regardless of where or how I find them, a thoroughly cleaning is the first, most important step.
 My textile science classes in college are really where my fascination with this subject started.
 I am one of those weird people who actually LOVE the challenge of cleaning these pieces.
 Thoroughly cleaning a piece can really transform it!